MaxGyver83/TinyTicTacToe/README.md

 (or manual testing) on Linux/X11.
 External keyboards on Android are supported, too.

-Use 7, 8, 9 to place your symbol in the top row (number pad), and so on.
-0 is for settings.
+Use 7, 8, 9 to place your symbol in the top row (number pad), and so on. 's' is for settings.
 Press 1 to 5 to select a difficulty in the settings menu.

 ### Open source